 Once the migration job is accomplished, it notifies the complete summary for the purpose of verification.
 It summarizes all the details of the selected steps that you’ve performed in the wizard.

-Kernel Migrator for Exchange makes it a convenient and effortless operation to migrate mailboxes from Exchange 2013 to Exchange 2016, no matter how big the organization is.
-It also ensures total co-existence between the migrated and un-migrated mailboxes for a total migration control.
+Kernel Migrator for Exchange makes it easy to migrate mailboxes from Exchange 2013 to Exchange 2016, no matter how big the organization is.
+It also ensures total co-existence between the source and target for the continuity of email communication.